 In the example below, we use this refactoring to convert an instance method

 To make a method or property static

-- Place the caret at the declaration or a usage of an instance method in the editor, or select the method in the File Structure window.
+- Place the caret at the declaration or a usage of an instance method or property in the editor, or select it in the File Structure window.

 Do one of the following: